|Uruguay: Muslera; M. Pereira, Lugano, Victorino, Caceres, A. Pereira; Gonzalez, Perez, Rios; Forlan, Suarez.

 - 'La Albirroja' are bidding for their third Copa America, having won the 1953 and 1979 editions.

-- Despite their pragmatic defensive approach to the game, this has been Paraguay's best performance at the Copa America since their previous win, bettering their fourth place finish in 1989.
+- Despite a pragmatic defensive approach to the game, this has been Paraguay's best performance at the Copa America since its previous win, bettering their fourth place finish in 1989.

 - Captain Justo Villar and defender Paulo Da Silva will win their 95th cap for their nation in the final.

 Follow Goal.com on to get the latest soccer news directly.
 Check out Goal.com's page; be part of the best soccer fan community in the world!